-A clean out gives access to a plumber or sewer and drain cleaner in order to relieve a clogged sewer from a blockage.
+A clean out gives access to a plumber or sewer and drain cleaner in order to video inspection or restore flow for a clogged sewer.

 The sewer cleaner will need to be sure the sewer is not holding sewage at the cleanout before he opens it.
 When it is determined the sewer, at the location of the cleanout is not going to allow sewage to escape when the cleanout cover is removed, the sewer and drain cleaning technician will set up his equipment in that area.